Search programs

 Getting a degree in small business management can prepare students for leadership roles in already established businesses or give them the skills and experience they need to strike out independently.

 A bachelor’s degree in small business management takes around four years to complete, while a master’s program in the same field can take two to three years.
-The average per-year cost of a bachelor’s degree was $16,618 for the 2020-2021 school year, and yearly tuition for a master’s degree was $19,749.
+The average cost of tuition is $14,688 per year for undergraduate programs and $20,513 per year for graduate programs.

 How to Choose an Online Small Business Management Program